Here is a home improvement idea for the DIY, that is the do it yourself, residential builder or construction contractor.

 Accent your home with:

-12x12 Decorative Ceramic Floor Tiles can also be used as a one piece Mural or Backsplash
+Decorative 12x12 Tile can be on floors or as a one piece Mural or Backsplash

 We decorate the Daltile 12x12 glacier white tile

 You can use the Daltile 12 in. x 12 in.
 Glacier white ceramic floor and wall tile on floors in entryways, commercial kitchens, hotels and exhibition rooms.

 This ceramic tile is perfectly suited for any frost free indoor or outdoor application, wet or dry.

 It has a high resistance to abrasion, so it's a suitable tile for heavy-duty residential and commercial floor installations.